florimondmanca/hawaiio/README.md

 [![code style](https://img.shields.io/badge/code_style-black-black)](https://github.com/psf/black)
 ![license](https://img.shields.io/badge/license-MIT-green)

 **hawaiio** is an experimental library of building blocks for concurrent Python programs.
-It requires you to use the async/await syntax, and nothing more.
+It relies on the async/await syntax, and nothing more.

 ## Installation